-Creating Your Own Homemade Latte with a Splash of Flavor
+Creating Your Homemade Latte with a Splash of Flavor

 What could be more classic than the flavor vanilla?
 What makes the vanilla latte one of the most popular drinks at coffeehouses?
 Its universal appeal and complimentary taste with the milk and espresso.

 If you enjoy going to a local coffee shop and getting a vanilla latte, you might want to explore preparing one at home.
 Sure, you’ll have to make a few early purchases to get started, but you’ll end up spending less money and saving time each morning by not dropping by the coffee shop for a vanilla latte.

 Here are the steps to making a 12-ounce vanilla latte.

 Steaming the Milk

-The majority of coffeehouses use either 2 percent or whole milk for vanilla lattes, but you can use any type of milk for your latte.
-If you choose skim milk, it will be a skinny latte, and if you use half-and-half, you will make a breve latte.
+Most coffeehouses use either 2 percent or whole milk for vanilla lattes, but you can use any milk for your latte.
+If you choose to skim milk, it will be a skinny vanilla latte, and if you use half-and-half, you will make a breve latte.
 Soy milk may also be used, which is called a soy latte.

 - Turn the dial counterclockwise to begin heating the milk, raising the steaming wand tip just above the surface of the milk to create froth.
-Your key to making the perfect froth is to listen for a light hissing sound, which will result in froth that is the consistency of shaving cream.
+Your key to making the perfect froth is to listen for a light hissing sound, which will result in the froth that is the consistency of shaving cream.